The Washburn Parallaxe (PXL20EWH-D) In Gloss White

 Like any brand, Washburn offers a mix of higher and lower-quality guitars.

-But even the lower-end instruments have good quality parts, making them better than most other instruments in their category.
+However, even the lower-end instruments have good-quality parts, making them better than most other guitars in their category.

-I have had some intonation issues and volume and tone knobs that needed fixing, but the PXL10EC does not have the BFTS.
+I have had some intonation issues along with volume and tone knobs that needed fixing.

 Should You Get This For Your Collection?